Skip to content

 “I heard they kill women who travel solo in Brazil.”

-“Girls shouldn’t go hiking in South America because they’ll get captured and sold in the sex trade.”
+“Girls shouldn’t go hiking in South America because they’ll get captured and sold into the sex trade.”

 These are just some of the reactions I received before embarking on my solo three-month backpacking trip through South America.
-I used to spend hours trying to convince people – who had never really been outside the United States – that I really was being careful and that not everything they thought they knew was true.
+I used to spend hours trying to convince people — who had never really been outside the United States — that I really was being careful and that not everything they thought they knew was true.
 However, it’s often no use.
-You can only really know and believe what a place is actually like by traveling firsthand.
+You can only truly understand what a place is like by traveling there firsthand.

-A big part of why I started this travel site was to discourage the negative stereotypes of worthwhile, culturally rich destinations that are perfectly safe to travel to as long as you use your brain.
-Moreover, I wanted to showcase lesser-known destinations that many people have never heard of, meaning they usually wouldn’t travel there.
+A big part of why I started this travel site was to challenge the negative stereotypes about worthwhile, culturally rich destinations that are perfectly safe to travel to as long as you use common sense.
+Moreover, I wanted to showcase lesser-known destinations that many people have never heard of — places they likely wouldn’t visit otherwise.

 About Jessie Festa